aiwaiwa/playground/README.md

   * Delimiter - at least one ` ` (space).
   * Texture UUID.
 It can be a name if it is readable and located inside the same link as the main script.

-* Repeatition of the same definition:
+* Repetition of the same definition:
   * The last one in the file wins.